 Dollar Amount and Number of Fellowships: Varies

-Dr. Ray Bowen Student Research Fellowship
+Dr. Ray Bowen Student Research Award

-Purpose: The ADA Foundation offers the Dr. Ray Bowen Student Research Fellowship in odd-numbered years in collaboration with the Academy of Operative Dentistry.
+Purpose: The ADA Foundation offers the Dr. Ray Bowen Student Research Award in odd-numbered years in collaboration with the Academy of Operative Dentistry.
 This student research award honors Dr. Ray Bowen, the inventor of resin composites and dentin adhesives, and an internationally recognized authority on composite materials.
 Dr. Bowen is a former Director of the ADA Foundation's Paffenbarger Research Center and is presently active as Distinguished Scientist at the research center on the campus of the National Institute of Standards and Technology.

-Eligibility: The Award is open to dental students at all levels who wish to undertake novel research relevant to contemporary operative dentistry.
+Eligibility: The award is open to dental students at all levels who wish to undertake novel research relevant to contemporary operative dentistry.

 Intel International Science and Engineering Fair – Special Awards

 Purpose: The ADA Foundation is a Special Award Organization sponsor for the annual Intel International Science and Engineering Fair, a partnership between Society for Science & the Public and the Intel Foundation, through which students in the ninth through twelfth grades can win a variety of prizes including scholarships, summer internships, equipment grants and trips.